 But, it ended up being the best decision I ever made.

 Having travelled on and off for the past 3 years, I have put together a list of the 21 things that NO ONE tells you about travelling (and you’ll only learn after you’ve been).

 1. That you become richer by spending more money on travel

 There’s no doubt about it, travelling is expensive!
 It will burn a hole in your wallet but you’ll laugh as it does.

 As cheesy as the old saying goes, it’s the only thing that you can spend money on that will make you richer (that and education).

-But, you know travelling is like enrolling into the university of life.
+But, you know travelling is like enrolling on the university of life.

-You’ll learn about the differences in the world, culture, humanity, your own fears, how to survive, making friends and ultimately yourself in this classroom.
+You’ll learn about the differences in the world, culture, humanity, your own fears, how to survive, make friends and ultimately yourself in this classroom.